 Treatment is the process of re-establishing the energy balance.
 Treatment methods include insertion of fine, stainless steel needles into acupuncture points.
 These either stimulate or sedate the flow of energy of a specific pathway.
-Alternatively, application of warmth using a herb called mugwort (Moxa) to the acupuncture point.
+Alternatively, the application of warmth using a herb called mugwort (Moxa) to the acupuncture point.
 A combination of Cupping and Bodywork (acupressure/massage) provide an energy balance.
 This allows health to improve.

 Generally, you will come weekly, to begin with, and then, as you improve, less frequently.
 The speed of improvement varies more according to the person rather than the label of the complaint.
 Dramatic improvement can occur with just a few treatments in some cases.
 A period of months may be appropriate for chronic disease.

 Does It Hurt?

 Some people would like to try acupuncture but assume it’s painful.
 The needles used are solid and finer than those used for injections.
 As needles puncture the skin the slight prick felt is not painful.
 As the needle reaches the acupuncture point a dull ache can occur.
 The sensation felt is generally acceptable and lasts only 1 or 2 seconds.

 What About Needle Sterilisation?

 What Are The Professional Standards?

-I trained at the CCIM (College of Integrated Chinese Medicine) in Reading.
+Training for me took place at the CCIM (College of Integrated Chinese Medicine) in Reading.
 I am also a member of the BAcC (British Acupuncture Council).
 I follow the Council’s Code of Ethics and Practice.
-Moreover, Professional Indemnity and Public Liability insurance is provided by the Council for all UK members.
+Moreover, Professional Indemnity/ Public Liability insurance is provided by the Council for all UK members.